I asked a friend if he knew anyone with young children. I was eager to share my news about recently completing the manuscript for “Misho.”

 If you don’t talk about Bad Things, then they can’t happen, right?

 But Bad Things do happen.
-And they change us inside.
-They will change our children.
+Sometimes it can be a small injury that could be treated with something like a kinesiology tape, or it might be the unexpected death of a close relative or friend.
+And the truth is, they change us inside.
+In fact, it will also change our children.
 I wrote “Misho of the Mountain, a Read-Aloud Adventure in Five Parts” to help children learn early to take failure in stride.

 But it’s also for the parents, mentors, and teachers who read Misho aloud–one of my favorite activities with my kids when they were small.
 How many ballerinas and undersea explorers and astronauts are hidden in little dark corners of our childhood memories?
 When adults read Misho’s story to their children, they can connect back to those dreams and talk to their children on their own level.